pictoryai/api-examples-python/texttovideo/addbrandlogo/README.md

 ---

-Run the example using the following command, replacing `ClientID` and `ClientSecrate` with your Pictory Clientid and ClientSecrate.
+Run the example using the following command, replacing `USER_ID` `CLIENT_ID` and `CLIENT_SECRET` with your Pictory UserId, Clientid and ClientSecrate.

-Update CLIENT_ID and CLIENT_SECRET in .env file and run add_brand_logo_example.pye.py.
+Update USER_ID,CLIENT_ID and CLIENT_SECRET in .env file and run add_brand_logo_example.pye.py.

-To get you CLIENT_ID and CLIENT_SECRET please contact at support@pictory.ai.
+To get your USER_ID, CLIENT_ID and CLIENT_SECRET please contact at support@pictory.ai.